projectNEWM/cardano-dapp-wallet-connector/README.md

 **`disconnect: () => undefined`**

 Disconnects the currently connected wallet and sets the `wallet` value to `undefined`.

-**`getSupportedWallets: () => Array<WalletInfo>`**

-Returns an array of "WalletInfo" objects for Cardano wallet browser extensions.

-The "WalletInfo" is an object with the following fields:

-- `id: string` String identifier for the wallet
-- `name: string` Display name for the wallet
-- `icon: string` Path to the icon file
-- `extensionUrl: string` Url for the wallet's browser extension
-- `websiteUrl: string` Url for the wallet's website
-- `isInstalled` True if the wallet browser extension has been installed

 **`getBalance: (callback: (balance: number) => undefined) => undefined`**